Fun on the Canals

 "Mother and daughter, father and son, may all be found splashing about in the cooling water of the Salt River canal, commonly known as the 'Town Ditch,' almost any evening now.
-There are regular canal 'beaches' where Phoenicians congregate in great numbers daily, while along its length throughout the city can be found little boys and girls, big boys and girls, youths, matured and even quite elderly people finding the keenest enjoyment in the swift running waters."
+There are regular canal 'beaches' where Phoenicians congregate in great numbers daily, while along its length throughout the city can be found little boys and girls, big boys and girls, youths, matured and even quite elderly people finding the keenest enjoyment in the swift-running waters."
 In the summer of 1921, the Arizona Republican raved about the Valley's newfound form of entertainment.

+Arizona's climate allowed the fun to continue year-round.
 Sometimes 300 to 400 recreationists lined the canal "beaches," but the canal wasn't always fun and games.
 The canals flowed fast and deep, claiming casualties who underestimated the current.
 Public health was also an issue as some used the canal as a bathtub.
-In 1910 the Osborn district was struck by a typhoid epidemic which doctors blamed on bathing in the canal.
+In 1910 the Osborn district was struck by a typhoid epidemic that doctors blamed on bathing in the canal.

 Recreation on the canal continued in later decades.
 In the 1930s and beyond, teenagers often congregated on its banks and the truly brave would "freeboard" the canal, carefully balancing on a homemade board while being pulled along by an old Model T.